jiangzongkun/mev-cfg/README.md

-# EVM CFG
+# EVM CFG (Trace Highlight Fork)

-A fast and accurate CFG generator for EVM bytecode using symbolic stack analysis.
-View extra [graph visuals](#example-outputs) below.
+A fast and accurate EVM bytecode control flow graph (CFG) generator **with dynamic trace path highlighting**.
+This fork allows you to visualize not only the static CFG, but also the actual execution path of a transaction, based on EVM trace data.

+---

 <p align="center">
 <img width="60%" src="examples/basic_code.svg">